How the heck do caucuses and conventions work?

 The precinct caucus is the first level of the party structure, and the main function is to meet your neighbors and candidates, present and vote on party resolutions, and elect delegates and alternates to the Organizing Unit Convention.
 Candidates for various levels of public office will also be rotating through precinct caucuses and giving short speeches.

-Your caucus will be held in your neighborhood, usually at a local school, community center, church, park, or other public meeting space.
+Your caucus will be held in your neighborhood, usually at a local school, community center, church, park, or other public meeting space (as said before, many political parties have moved to virtual caucuses in 2022; check in on your party’s website to learn more).
 To find your party’s caucus location for your precinct you can visit your party’s website or talk to an organizer you work with.
 When you arrive at your caucus, you will sign in.
 As soon as you arrive, start to introduce yourself to your neighbors and build relationships based on issues you care about.
-At 7:00 pm, the caucus convener (a neighbor who has volunteered for this role) will call the meeting to order.
+At the start of the caucus, a designated convener will call the meeting to order.
 The group will elect a caucus chair and then move through the agenda, which will include a straw poll for you to choose the candidates you prefer for party endorsement, election of delegates and alternates to attend the Organizing Unit Conventions (more on that below!), and discussion and voting on resolutions to be added to the party platform.

 What you should do at your precinct caucus